The Proactive Approach to Pet Care

 Behavioral Evaluation: Changes in mood or behavior are often symptoms of underlying medical conditions.
 Identifying these shifts helps us identify and treat the root cause.

 Senior Animals: Preventative care becomes more significant for aging dogs.
 As pets get older, they are prone to many age-related diseases that become increasingly difficult to diagnose and treat.
 To keep senior pets healthy and happy, we must adjust many preventative health measures to better suit their changing medical needs.

 At Wildwood Veterinary Clinic, we recommend senior lab work in all senior pets to screen for diseases that become more prevalent later in life.
 In cats, kidney disease is a commonly found in older cats and if detected early a cat’s longevity can be extended and quality of life improved.

 Preventative Care Testing

-Below is an example of typical organs and functioned we test with preventative care blood work:
+Below is an example of typical organs and body functions we test with preventative care blood work:

-Blood: A complete blood count was used to screen for: anemia, inflammation, infection, stress, leukemia, bleeding problems, hydration, and ability to fight infection.
-Your pet’s blood results are normal.
+Blood: A complete blood count screens for: anemia, inflammation, infection, stress, leukemia, bleeding problems, hydration, and ability to fight infection.

 Thyroid: Thyroid hormones control how quickly the body uses energy.
 As your cat ages, thyroid function can become abnormal and cause illness.
 Diagnostic tests indicate normal thyroid hormone levels.